Earnie Stewart

-Earnest Lee Stewart Jr. (born March 28, 1969) is an Dutch-American former soccer player who played as a striker or a midfielder.
-His career spanned 17 years from 1988 until his retirement in 2005, with the majority of the years spent in the Netherlands, the country of his birth.
+Earnest Lee Stewart Jr., better known as Earnie Stewart (born March 28, 1969) is a former professional soccer player who played as a forward or midfielder.
+Born in the Netherlands, he represented the United States national team.
+His career spanned 17 years from 1988 until his retirement in 2005, with the majority of the years spent in the Netherlands, except for a period he played for D.C.
+United.
 Stewart also represented the United States in international soccer.

 Since his retirement from professional soccer, Stewart has served as a soccer executive in various positions for multiple organizations.
 He is currently the director of football for PSV Eindhoven.

+In 2011, Stewart was inducted into the National Soccer Hall of Fame.

 Early life and education

-Earnie Stewart is the son of African American U.S. Air Force airman Earnie Stewart Sr. and his wife Annemien, Stewart grew up in Uden, the Netherlands.
+Earnie Stewart is the son of U.S. Air Force airman Earnie Stewart Sr. and his wife Annemien, Stewart grew up in Uden, Netherlands.

 Playing career

 Stewart began his professional career in the Netherlands in 1988 with VVV-Venlo.
 By the end of 1990, he made his first appearance for the United States national team against Portugal.

 In his first season at Willem II, he finished third on the goal-scoring list for the Dutch First Division with 17.
 He went on to score 49 goals in six seasons there.
 In the meantime, he became a regular for the United States national team, starting all four games that the United States played in the 1994 FIFA World Cup.
 Most notably, he scored the goal that gave the United States its winning margin against Colombia in the group stage, the first World Cup game won by the United States since 1950.

 By 1996, Stewart had moved to NAC Breda, eventually spending more than six seasons there.
 NAC was relegated in 1999, but Stewart helped the club win the First Division in 2000, thereby earning promotion back to the Eredivisie.
 During his years at NAC, he also played in all of the United States team's matches at the 1998 and 2002 FIFA World Cups, becoming one of only five American men to play at three World Cups.

 In January 2003, he left the Netherlands to play in Major League Soccer, and was allocated to D.C.
 United, where he won the MLS Cup in his second season.
 His scoring numbers did not equal his earlier high standards, as he tallied just four regular season goals and one playoff goal in MLS.
 He left D.C. after the 2004 season, coming back to the Netherlands and his original club, VVV-Venlo, where he became technical director following his retirement in 2005.

 Stewart became the eighth American man to make his 100th international appearance in a 2004 World Cup qualifier against Grenada.
 His 111 goals as a professional in the Netherlands makes him the highest-scoring American in international club play.
 He was named U.S. Soccer Athlete of the Year in 2001.